scuzzydude/asimov/asimov.md

     d.
 A Scoot may not use income or any other inducement to influence governments, directly or indirectly.

     e.
-Income or material benefit may never be passed on to the scootage, directly or indirectly.
+Income or material benefit may never be transferred to the scootage, directly or indirectly.

     f.
 Scoot may buy raw goods to produce and sell material goods or services if it: